Skyscanner/backpack-ios/UNRELEASED.md

 **Breaking:**

 - Backpack/Font:
-  - Caps and Caps Emphasized to Captions behind the scenes
+  - XS Emphasized, Caps and Caps Emphasized to Captions behind the scenes

 ## How to write a good changelog entry